Matthew632/.NetBackend/README.md

 \i C:/Users/Matthew/source/repos/FinalProject/DBsetup/seed.sql
 ```
-Open the FinalProject solution in Visual Studio and in appsettings.Development.json change the below line to match the configuration of your database.
+Open the FinalProject solution in Visual Studio, install the dependencies via NuGet and then in appsettings.Development.json change the below line to match the configuration of your database.

 ```
   "ConnectionStrings": {